sshalem/Spring-Boot/12-SSE-WebSocket/README.md

 see explanations from [Spring io - websocket](https://docs.spring.io/spring-framework/docs/5.3.25/reference/html/web.html#websocket)

-The WebSocket protocol, RFC 6455, provides a standardized way to establish a full-duplex, two-way communication channel between client and server over a single TCP connection.
+The WebSocket protocol, RFC 6455, provides a standardized way to establish a [`full-duplex, two-way communication channel`](#-) between client and server over a single [`TCP connection`](#-). </br>
 It is a different TCP protocol from HTTP but is designed to work over HTTP, using ports 80 and 443 and allowing re-use of existing firewall rules.

-A WebSocket interaction begins with an HTTP request that uses the HTTP Upgrade header to upgrade or, in this case, to switch to the WebSocket protocol.
+A WebSocket interaction begins with an HTTP request that uses the HTTP Upgrade header to upgrade or, in this case, to switch to the WebSocket protocol.</br>
 The following example shows such an interaction:

 ![image](https://user-images.githubusercontent.com/36256986/220074666-d059d100-1d38-40f5-958d-bdba127c4131.png)